estysdesu/self-hosted/README.md

 ## TODO
 - [ ] Fix whoami service or swap for ping service
 - [ ] Configure Nextcloud
-- [ ] Migrate from docker-compose to docker stack or kubernetes (local e.g. minikube)
+- [ ] Migrate from docker-compose to docker stack or kubernetes (local e.g. minikube) due to managing cpu and memory limits